 All institutions considering the submission of a proposal are requested to submit a letter of intent by Friday, February 17, 2023 at 11:59 PM.
 The letter of intent will be submitted as an online form.

 Institutions interested in hosting CAB IX are invited to submit a full proposal in pdf format no later than Friday, March 31, at 11:59 PM.
 Proposals will be submitted through an online form and will include two PDF documents, 1) Proposal, and 2) Institutional Letter of Support.
-To submit the letter of intent and the full proposal, click here
+To submit the full proposal, click here

 If you have questions regarding the Letter of Intent or the Call for Proposals, please contact Jennifer Kertz, National Center for Interprofessional Practice and Education, at email@example.com.